suh-fee/teamA34DesignProj/README.md

 User can also add unique website links to their Flare account, allowing easy portfolio sharing alongside allowing users to add any profiles not officially supported by Flare yet.

-We've been testing our code as follows:
+## Instructions:
+Install the directories required to run the site

-`pip install -r requirements.txt`
+    $ pip install -r requirements.txt
+Run the site

-`$ python main.py`
+    $ python main.py

-and navigate to `localhost:5000` to view the site.
+On any web browser, navigate to `localhost:5000` to view the site.

+To view the test output, navigate to `https://www.travis-ci.org`
++ On the left hand side you should see this repo
++ Clicking on it will show the Travis information

 `make prod`
 `make tests`